Months of QA, completed in hours with OwlityAI.

 Why automating tasks matters

-You can’t get the desired additional 25th hour without the proper automation.
-But with modern autonomous software testing tools, QA teams obtain additional time and can focus on strategic activities.
+Improving QA with AI tools allows teams to focus on what truly matters — strategic test coverage, not repetitive manual tasks.
+But with modern AI software testing tools, QA teams obtain additional time and can focus on strategic activities.
 In addition, self-healing capabilities of such a tool allow the system to adapt to minor code changes, which minimizes maintenance needs.

 Example